krahets/hello-algo/en/docs/chapter_preface/suggestions.md

 While reading this book, please don't skip over the points that you didn't learn. **Feel free to post your questions in the comment section**.
 We will be happy to answer them and can usually respond within two days.

-As illustrated in the Figure 0-6 , each chapter features a comment section at the bottom.
+As illustrated in Figure 0-6, each chapter features a comment section at the bottom.
 I encourage you to pay attention to these comments.
 They not only expose you to others' encountered problems, aiding in identifying knowledge gaps and sparking deeper contemplation, but also invite you to generously contribute by answering fellow readers' inquiries, sharing insights, and fostering mutual improvement.

 ![Comment section example](../index.assets/comment.gif){ class="animation-figure" }